rtCamp/embed-google-drive/readme.txt

 == Installation ==

-1. Upload `google-drive-wp` to the `/wp-content/plugins/` directory
+1. Upload `embed-google-drive` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Paste a shared Google Drive document link into the WordPress editor.